Westlake-AI/Awesome-Mixup/README.md

 ## Related Project

 - [OpenMixup](https://github.com/Westlake-AI/openmixup): CAIRI Supervised, Semi- and Self-Supervised Visual Representation Learning Toolbox and Benchmark.
-- [Awesome-Mixup](https://github.com/Westlake-AI/openmixup/tree/main/docs/en/awesome_mixups): Awesome list of mixup augmentation methods for supervised, semi-, and self-supervised visual representation learning.
+- [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix): An awesome list of papers for `A Survey of Mix-based Data Augmentation: Taxonomy, Methods, Applications, and Explainability, we categorize them based on our proposed taxonomy`.
 - [awesome-mixup](https://github.com/demoleiwang/awesome-mixup): A collection of awesome papers about mixup.